MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 ## Prerequisites for importing updates into WSUS

-In order to import hotfixes into WSUS with the PowerShell script, you must be able to access the Microsoft Update Catalog site from a computer that has the WSUS console installed.
+The following prerequisites are required to import updates into WSUS with the PowerShell script:

+- You must be able to access the Microsoft Update Catalog site from a computer that has the WSUS console installed.
 Any computer that has the WSUS administrative console installed, whether or not it's a WSUS server, can be used to import from the catalog.
-You must be signed in to the computer as an administrator to import hotfixes with PowerShell.
+  - When importing from a WSUS server, use an account that's a member of the WSUS Administrators group or the Local Administrators group.
+  - When importing from a remote computer, use an account that's a member of the WSUS Administrators group and has administrative permissions on the local computer.

 ## The Microsoft Update Catalog site